Xue Huaiyi: As Wu Zetian's lover

 It was said that when Huaiyi entered and exited the palace, he would ride on an imperial steed and have some 10 eunuchs attend to him.
 Whenever people saw him, they avoided him—because he was accustomed to batter those who came near him and toss them aside.
 He was particularly hateful of Taoist monks, and whenever he encountered them, he would batter them severely, sometimes cutting their hair off.
 Even the most honored governmental officials, including Empress Dowager Wu's powerful nephews Wu Chengsi and Wu Sansi prostrated themselves before him.

-He gathered a group of young thugs and had them also undertake tonsure but serve as his followers.
+He gathered a group of young thugs and had them undertake tonsure but serve as his followers.
 When these followers carried out unlawful deeds, few officials dared to speak about this.
 One exception was the assistant censor Feng Sixu (馮思勗), who punished them according to their deeds, and on one occasion, when Huaiyi encountered Feng Sixu on the road, he had Feng Sixu battered so severely that Feng Sixu nearly died.

 Sometime around 686, there was an incident when Huaiyi encountered the chancellor Su Liangsi.
 Huaiyi did not greet Su and displayed himself arrogantly.
 In anger, Su ordered his guards to seize Huaiyi and slap him.
 When Huaiyi complained to Empress Dowager Wu, she responded semi-jocularly, "Your Eminence should enter through the North Gate [(i.e., directly into the palace without going through the governmental buildings to the south of the palace)].
 The Southern Palace is where chancellors gather; do not violate it."